jairox6x/jairox6x/README.md

 - 👋 Hi, I’m Jairo
 - 👀 I’m interested in Programming in general
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently playing with React && React Native
 - 💞️ I’m looking to collaborate on Open Source Projects